The Preparatory Course is an extensive preparatory programme preceding the Bachelor's degree programme in Art and Design.

 What language are the lessons taught in?

-Classes are in English, as about half of the participants come from abroad.
+Classes are in English, as many of the participants come from abroad.

 How do I register?